NREL/fastsim/README.md

 out = component output

 # Release Notes
-0.0.2 -- pip install can be informed without using the `-e` option.
-This is enabled by the resources/ folder, which contains support files that FASTSim will need to run.
+0.1.0 -- pip install without using the `-e` option now copies all fastsim files and folder hierarchy into the python site-packages folder.
+Tests are now included as modules inside of a sub-package.

 # Known Bugs

+tests/accel_test.py will print "Warning: There is a problem with conservation of energy." for some vehicles.
+This will be resolved in a future release.